After this course learners will be able to:

 Summary and Conclusion

-Before we wrap up, I'd like to draw your attention to a recent article published in Hearing Review titled "Right at Home: REMOTE CARE in Real Life" (a copy is included in your handouts).
+Before we wrap up, I'd like to draw your attention to a recent article published in Hearing Review titled "Right at Home: REMOTE CARE in Real Life" (a copy is included in your handouts - Hearing Review, April 2019).
 In order to understand how REMOTE CARE works for real users and clinicians, we conducted a survey to evaluate their reaction and satisfaction level after participating in a trial period that involved two REMOTE CARE sessions (following their first fit in the office).
 Both hearing care providers and users alike rated high levels of satisfaction with their overall experience.
 In fact, 88% responded that they were satisfied to very satisfied.
 Interestingly, half of the hearing care providers were apprehensive about the ease of use before the trial.
 Upon completion of the trial, all of them assessed the system to be easy to use.
 They also conveyed that they felt they were able to quickly achieve their goals for the remote session, without feeling as though they were compromising anything on patient care.
 The majority of clients found the system easy to use and felt that the app itself was easy and straightforward.
 Moreover, 88% of clients thought it was "important to very important" to have access to a solution such as REMOTE CARE.
-A handful of clients (12%) even considered this as a factor that would have an impact on their decision when choosing a clinic and a hearing aid brand.
+Some of clients (12%) even considered this as a decisive factor that would have an impact on their decision when choosing a clinic and a hearing aid brand.

 If you're interested in offering WIDEX REMOTE CARE within your practice, please reach out to your Widex Sales Manager or your trainer to get started.
 After today's session, if you think of a question or you have a comment, please contact us through AOInquiry@widex.com.
 We will respond promptly to provide answers to your questions and to offer resources that can help you proceed.
 I hope you'll consider giving this a try.
 Thank you for spending time with us today.